modir/laminas-book/docs/operation.md

 a request message and sends it using HTTP protocol to the web server.
 The web server directs this HTTP request to your web application.

+!!! note "What is HTTP?"
-> [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) (stands for Hyper Text
+    [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) (stands for Hyper Text
-> Transfer Protocol) -- a protocol for transferring data
-> in the form of hyper text documents (web pages).
+    Transfer Protocol) - a protocol for transferring data in the form of hyper text documents (web pages).
 HTTP is based on the client-server
-> technology: the client initiates a connection and sends a request to web server, and the
-> server waits for a connection, performs the necessary
-> actions and returns a response message back.
+    technology: the client initiates a connection and sends a request to web server, and the server waits for a connection, performs the necessary actions and returns a response message back.

 Thus, the main underlying goal of any web application is handling the HTTP request and producing an HTTP response typically containing the HTML code of the requested web page.